Selection mechanisms in front invasion: Nonlinear marginal stability

 Note also that in this construction, both equilibria have one unstable eigenvalue, in addition to one unstable eigenvalue for the origin and one stable eigenvalue at $u=0$, reflecting the more general formula~\eqref{s:3.1}.
 We note that more direct methods are available to treat this singular limit; see for instance~\cite{RS07}.

-Depending on $f$, the heteroclinic orbit to~\eqref{e:kpptw2} may persist for all values of $c$, limit on a chain of heteroclinics, or become unbounded.
+{ The above construction gives existence of fronts for $\varepsilon$ sufficiently small, that is, $c = \frac{1}{\varepsilon}$ sufficiently large.
+One then naturally wants to continue these fronts as $c$ decreases. }Depending on $f$, the heteroclinic orbit to~\eqref{e:kpptw2} may persist for all values of $c$, limit on a chain of heteroclinics, or become unbounded.
 To see this, one inspects the energy $E(u,v)=\frac{1}{2}v^2+F(u)$, $F'=f$, which is non-increasing for all non-negative $c$ and forces all bounded solutions to be heteroclinic for nonzero $c$.
 Compactness of a sequence of bounded solutions in the local topology then ensures convergence to a heteroclinic after appropriate shifts.

 For a quadratic nonlinearity, one finds that trajectories in the branch of the unstable manifold of $(1,0)$ with $u<1$ are bounded, staying inside the sublevel set of the energy formed by the homoclinic trajectory to $(1,0)$ at $c=0$, so that the heteroclinic exists for all values of $c\neq 0$.
 In the case of a cubic nonlinearity, $f(u)=u(1-u)(u-a)$ with $a<0$, the global bifurcation picture depends on the magnitude of $a$.
 For $-a\leq -1$, the heteroclinic exists for all values of $c$, arguing as in the case of the quadratic nonlinearity.
 For $0>a>-1$, the heteroclinic connecting $u=1$ to $u=0$ limits on a heteroclinic connecting the two PDE stable equilibria $u=1$ to $u=-a$ and a ``subsequent'' heteroclinic connecting $u=-a$ to $u=0$ at $c_\mathrm{bist}=(1+a)/\sqrt{2}>0$.
 Before this heteroclinic splitting, the heteroclinic passes through the strong unstable manifold of $u=0$ at the pushed front speed $c_\mathrm{push}=(1-2a)/\sqrt{2}$; see Fig.~\ref{f:nagumophaseportrait} for the crossing of the strong stable manifold near $c_\mathrm{push}$ and Fig.~\ref{f:nagumophaseportraitsplit} for the phase portrait near $c=c_\mathrm{bist}$.
 Establishing details here relies on monotonicity properties of invariant manifolds in $c$.